geops/pysnapping/README.md

 linear features in N-dimensions built on top of `numpy`.
 This contains interpolation/extrapolation along a line string and data structures optimized for projecting points to substrings of a line string.

-### Ordering

-The `pysnapping.ordering` module contains functions to check and fix the order of a sequence of floats, respecting certain boundary conditions and spacings using the method of quadratic programming with the `cvxpy` library.

 ### Utils

 The `pysnapping.util` module contains common helper functions used in other parts of the library.